-To ensure the health and safety of our larger campus community, all Women’s Center staff will be operating remotely until further notice.
+To ensure the health and safety of our staff and larger campus community, all Women’s Center staff will be operating remotely until January 31, 2022.
 The Women’s Center Student Lounge in Appleby Hall will also remain closed until further notice.

 Please continue to visit our website, social media channels (@mnwomenscenter on all platforms), and sign up for our email newsletter for further updates.
 You can also contact individual staff members with specific questions.

 Opportunities to Engage with the Women’s Center

 Our staff continues to, where possible, adapt existing programs and initiatives to a virtual/online format (please check our online calendar for upcoming events).

 Please find resources and frequently requested information below.

 To request a workshop, training or consultation, please complete this form.

 Want to collaborate with the Women’s Center or request a co-sponsorship?
 Please complete this form.